 For the past 13 years, we've hosted a weekly community potluck supper on Monday nights.
 Please feel free to contact us for more information!

 Weekly Community Dinner

 We offer a variety of workshops and classes.
 For 6 years, we also held the Finney Farm (F)Unskool program which met one or two days each week to provide thematic integrated curriculum for students ages 5-12.
 Some of our other offerings include fiber arts workshops, homesteading and gardening classes, building workshops, and more.
 A list of our most current schedule may be found on our Facebook page or on our blog at www.finneyfarm.blogspot.com

 EDUCATION AND OUTREACH

 Finney Farm hosts a wide variety of events, from humble to humungous.
-The annual Southside Social and Barn Dance happens the 2nd weekend in July each year and draws 300-500 folks for a weekend of music, workshops, food, community, and general hijinks.
+The annual Southside Social and Barn Dance happens the 2nd weekend in July each year and draws a large crowd of folks for a weekend of music, workshops, food, community, and general good natured hijinks.
 We have also hosted skillshares, workshops, classes, and camps as well as events like the first Radical Mycology Convergence.

 We host our own events as well as rent or provide space for others.
 If you're interested in holding your next event at Finney Farm, please contact email@example.com

 You may also find reviews of different events on our press and links page.